dabbler0/hack-per-day/_posts/2014-04-14-stipulate.md

   Demo time.
 I'll put in a default document.

   *TODO:* I ditched the idea to have this do dimensional analysis with units.
-That'll be very easy to implement, though, and I'll do it either tomorrow or on the weekend.
-Also, I want to be able to export this to a pdf, (might require some server-side).
+That'll be very easy to implement, though.
+Also, I want to be able to export this to a pdf (might require some server-side).
 Hacks for tomorrow, or the weekend!

 ## Launch
   It's a static page, so I can use Github Pages.